-The swing algorithm: how Django programmed his own musical language 🎸
+The algorithm of swing: how Django programmed his own musical language 🎸

 Two fingers and a guitar: when your hardware has a bug but the software is brilliant 🎶

-Imagine your computer only has two functional keys, and yet you write an app that takes off.
-That's what Django did: with two burned fingers and a cheap guitar, he created a style that musicians around the world study today.
+Imagine your computer only has two functional keys, yet you still write an app that takes off.
+That's what Django did: with two burned fingers and a cheap guitar, he created a style that musicians worldwide study today.
 While others complain about having a slow processor, he showed that with good logic and a couple of shortcuts, you can work magic.
 The rest of the fingers were just background noise.